If you’ve been thinking about taking up running, now’s the perfect time get out there and do it.

 Go to a local sports store where they will do a ‘Gait Test’ to see what shoe type you need.
 They analyse your running form you on a treadmill to see how your feet land when you run.
 They can then recommend the type of shoe that will suit you best.

 Before you buy your new shoes, don’t forget to check for deals online.
 As a member of Health Service Discounts, you can get a 10% NHS Discount at Under Armour, who do some fantastic and very popular running shoes.

 You don’t need to buy the most expensive clothes and gadgets to kick off your running journey.
 And you don’t want to be THAT person who looks like a sports shop has thrown up all over them!

 - Shorts or Tights – not ridiculously short shorts and don’t wear them on top of tights, you will look silly.
 One or the other.

 - T-shirt – choose a polyester t-shirt or a performance top to wick away sweat.
 Cotton retains the moisture and sits heavy when it’s wet.

 - Running socks – choose a few decent pairs of running socks which will support your foot and allow them to breath.

 - Phone carrying case or belt – get one that you can strap to your arm or a belt that goes around your waist.

 That’s it.
 Seriously.

-Protein and supplements
+Protein and supplements for runners